How women can plan for retirement: If you're starting in your 20s, 30s, 40s and even beyond

 If you start in your 40s, you may have less time to learn (or recover) from your investing mistakes and still grow your pot of gold.

 Taking on too much risk in your portfolio can potentially be detrimental, so you may want to go for investments in larger companies with proven track records instead.

 Royston Yang, 45, had just S$5,000 when he started investing, but has continued to inject capital into his portfolio over the years.
 While he remains focused on growing his portfolio by investing in undervalued and growing companies today, he plans to switch strategies soon and use his portfolio to generate a steady stream of dividend income that can substitute his active income from work upon retirement.

 “I estimate an annual dividend income of S$50,000 should be sufficient for my family to live comfortably without having to draw down on my investment portfolio,” said Yang, who works as a portfolio manager.

-He also said that his aim to is ensure the portfolio continues to grow more than the inflation rate after retirement, and that his dividend income can also grow in tandem to offset the effects of inflation.
+He also said that his aim is to ensure the portfolio continues to grow more than the inflation rate after retirement, and that his dividend income can also grow in tandem to offset the effects of inflation.

 But even if you did not start in your 20s like him, it is still not too late.